 Developed every four years to reflect the dynamic and ever-changing needs of the region, the RTP identifies transportation projects needed over the next 20 or more years.
 Public input and comment will be solicited throughout the four-year development process of the RTP.
-However, specific efforts will be made at the beginning of the process to identify issues of importance to the public, and at the end of the process to obtain comments on the recommended RTP.
+However, specific efforts will be made at the beginning of the process to identify issues of importance to the public, and at the end of the process to obtain comments on the recommended Draft RTP document, Draft projects, and supporting Draft Air Quality memorandum.
 WFRC will make the following public involvement efforts.

-- Correspondence will be distributed to various stakeholder groups notifying them that the RTP is to be updated and asking for their input regarding transportation issues to be considered and needs to be addressed.
-These include types of organizations listed in the Community Outreach section of the PPP. - As the RTP reaches the scenarios phase, legal notices will be placed in local newspapers to notify the public that the draft scenarios are available for review.
-The legal notices will run for one day, signifying the beginning of a 30-day (minimum) comment period.
-Additionally, a notice will also be posted on WFRC's website and advertised through social media. - 3.
-WFRC will hold one or more open houses during the comment period to obtain input on thedraft scenarios.
-The open houses will be advertised via the legal notice, WFRC's website, and social media.
-An opportunity for the public to ask questions, as well as provide oral or written comments, will be provided at the open houses.
-Additional information regarding the community organization workshops may be found in the Community Outreach section of the PPP. - Comments may be submitted online or by email, telephone, or mail, as well as in-person at the Regional Growth Committee (RGC) meeting.
+- 1. Correspondence will be distributed to various stakeholder groups notifying them that the RTP is to be updated and asking for their input regarding transportation issues to be considered and needs to be addressed.
+These include types of organizations listed in the Community Outreach section of the PPP. - As the RTP reaches the scenarios phase WFRC shall conduct a public comment period of no less than 30 days.
+WFRC will inform the public of this opportunity in a variety of ways, including but not limited to via the website, social media, newsletter, and other outlets.

+3. WFRC will hold one or more open houses during the Draft 20230622 comment period to obtain input on the draft scenarios (if applicable).

+- 4. Comments may be submitted online or by email, telephone, or mail, as well as in-person at the Regional Growth Committee (RGC) meeting.
 An electronic and/ or hard copy file will be kept of all comments received and made available to interested parties upon request. - 5.
-When a recommendation to update the RTP has been drafted, a process similar to what was described in the previous steps will be followed to obtain additional input and comments.
+When a new recommended RTP has been drafted, a process will be followed to obtain additional input and comments.
 A 30-day (minimum) period will be provided for public comment.
-Additionally, public meetings will be held in appropriate geographies across the MPO region to explain the recommendations and obtain comments. - Visual representations of scenarios, as well as the draft and adopted updates to the RTP will be available at WFRC's office and on its website.
+Additionally, public meetings may be held in appropriate geographies across the MPO region to explain the recommendations and obtain comments. - Visual representations of scenarios (if applicable), as well as the draft and adopted updates to the RTP will be available at WFRC's office and on its website.
 Arrangements will be made to accommodate persons with special needs. - 7.
 News releases, including invitations to the public to comment online and via other means regarding the elements of the RTP, will be issued and media coverage will be encouraged. - 8.
-Following the comment period, the RGC and/or the Council will review a summary of the comments before they approve the updated RTP.

-- 9. During the course of the four-year update cycle, it is occasionally necessary to amend the RTP.
-If the amendment does not require a new air quality conformity analysis, then there will be no official public comment period.
-Nevertheless, WFRC always welcomes comments at the RGC and Council meetings.
-If a comment period is necessary, a comment period of 30-days (minimum) will be utilized and legal notices will be placed in local newspapers to notify the public that the RTP amendment is available for review.
-The legal notices will run for one day, signifying the beginning of a 30-day (minimum) comment period.
-Additionally, a notice will also be posted on WFRC's website and advertised through social media. - Following the comment period, the RGC and/or the Council will have the opportunity to review a summary of the comments prior to their consideration of the RTP amendment. - As part of the outreach program, elected officials and staff, agency partners, regional planning organizations, related industry and interest groups, and the public will be solicited for input regarding the scenarios and draft portions of the development of the RTP.
+Following the comment period, the RGC and/or the Regional Council will review a summary of the comments before they approve the Draft RTP and supporting Air Quality Conformity Memorandum. - During the course of the four-year update cycle, it is occasionally necessary to amend the RTP.
+WFRC always welcomes comments at the RGC and Regional Council meetings.
+If a comment period is necessary, a comment period of 30-days (minimum) will be utilized.
+Notice will be posted on WFRC's website, in the monthly newsletter, and advertised through social media. - 10.
+Following the comment period, the RGC and/or the Regional Council will have the opportunity to review a summary of the comments prior to their consideration of the RTP amendment. - 11.
+As part of the outreach program, elected officials and staff, agency partners, regional planning organizations, related industry and interest groups, and the public will be solicited for input on draft portions of the development of the RTP.
+This will take the form of workshops held throughout the WFRC MPO area each fall.